agude/agude.github.io/_books/the_state_of_the_art.md

 Earth and have to decide to contact it or not.

 <span class="book-title">The State of the Art</span> once again asks the
-question---as was asked in

-{% include book_link.html title="Consider Phlebas" %},
+question---as was asked in {% include book_link.html title="Consider Phlebas" %},
 {% include book_link.html title="The Player of Games" %}, and
-{% include book_link.html title="User of Weapons" %}.
+{% include book_link.html title="User of Weapons" %}---if the Culture's
+intervention is good, and if the Culture itself lacks life because of the lack of challenge.

 ### Scratch
 {% include book_rating.html rating=1 %}